 The Executive Committee will also have regard to the desirability of progressively moving the Conference around different geographic locations.
-This will involve considerations outside the control of the proposed host authority such as distance from most recent conferences and whether the authority has hosted the conference previously.
+This will involve considerations outside the control of the proposed host authority, such as distance from recent conferences.
+The Executive Committee will also take into account whether the authority has hosted the Conference before.